ProvableHQ/community/snarkOS/MEETINGNOTES.md

 * Refactored unnecessary async functions to be synchronous where possible.
 Improved the peering tests and related setup code following the peering changes.
 * Multiple PR reviews.

+Let's add an ARC to document the definition of a bootnode, mining node, client node.

 ### Akis:

+* Orphan Rate:  No progress this week.

+PR went in.
+It's in staging.
+Do we need cut a release?
+Master is two weeks behind.
+Metrics are most accurate on staging right now.
+Let's cut a release before we merge the snarkVM update.
+Howard to cut a release today or tomorrow.

+The next snarkVM merge will be the last snarkVM to support testnet1.
+We will move from 0.7.x to 1.x.

+Lukasz will check the nodes to make sure that we're able to gather the data for orphan rates.

 ### Jules:

+Working on Setup.

 ### Fabiano: